ScheriniSamuele/ScheriniSamuele/README.md

 ## Something about me...

 - 🚀 I’m currently working on pursuing my Master's Degree at Politecnico di Milano
-- 🍀 I try to learn everyday something new related to fullstack development
+- 🍀 I try to learn everyday something new related to software engineering and fullstack development
 - ✉️ If you have any questions about my works feel free to contact me

 ## Get in touch 📝